vibbits/training-material/topics/data-management-plans/tutorials/4-sharing-and-preserving-data/tutorial.md

 #### Career Recognition
 Shift from 'publishing as fast as possible' to 'sharing knowledge as early as possible', adapting reward and evaluation systems.
-  - [EC Expert Group on Reward Systems](https://ec.europa.eu/research/openscience/index.cfm?pg=rewards_wg) in Open Science: 'Open Science must become part of the recruitment criteria, career progression and grant assessment procedures for researchers at all levels'.
+  - [EC Expert Group on Reward Systems](https://ec.europa.eu/research/openscience/index.cfm?pg=rewards_wg) on Open Science: 'Open Science must become part of the recruitment criteria, career progression and grant assessment procedures for researchers at all levels'.
-  - Initial [agreement](http://data.consilium.europa.eu/doc/document/ST-8550-2019-INIT/en/pdf) on Horizon Europe: 'Recognition and reward mechanisms […], as well as incentives promoting the adoption of open science practices
+  - Initial [agreement](http://data.consilium.europa.eu/doc/document/ST-8550-2019-INIT/en/pdf) on Horizon Europe: 'Recognition and reward mechanisms (...), as well as incentives promoting the adoption of open science practices'.
-[…]'.

 ### Challenges of Data Sharing
 - **Time and effort** Making data sharable is labor intensive